kathleentully/process_haz_waste/README.md

 This code is used to process the output of the [Social GIS](https://github.com/GK-12/SGIS-backend) REST API.

-Determining the polygons based on 50% areal containnment
+Determining the polygons based on 50% areal containment
 ========================================================

 * For each point: